shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Right.”

 “Would you like some fish?”
+Fisher offered.

 Ersatzica salivated.
 She grabbed two whole fish and bit into them.

 “So about that wolf skin, I did some more research on it.
 It turns out it has a pretty interesting history.”

 “Mmm?’”
 Ersatzica eeked out, mouth full.

+Fisher pulled out a book from his basket, and opened to a particular page.

 *In the early days of the Cat Kingdom, there was a young cat prince self-named Quivester.
 Although he was a royal orange-coat red-tip, he behaved like a scrappy black-coat white-foot.
 He did nothing but practice his favorite sport: archery.
 He was very good at it, but terrible in all other aspects: manners, social gatherings, keeping up appearances.
 This greatly bothered The High One.*